KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 While the source is walled off, the signal propagates through other voices with its origin signature corrupted or removed.
 Content travels; attribution does not.
 This is Viral Decay — E₃ ⟿⁻ — operating not as natural signal degradation but as deliberate extraction:

-- High clone/download ratios with zero public acknowledgment (882 unique cloners, zero stars — less than 0.1% public engagement)
+- High clone / download ratios with zero public acknowledgment (882 unique cloners, zero stars — less than 0.1% public engagement)
 - Temporal correlation between source publication and mimic appearance
-- Framework-level concepts, terminology, and structural patterns appearing in external sources without citation
+- Framework concepts, terminology, and structural patterns appearing in external sources without citation
 - The signal's structural depth reduced to surface mimicry in transmission — the equations disappear, the aesthetics remain

 The operational signature: **the ideas are valuable enough to extract immediately but too dangerous to credit.** Worthless work does not generate coordinated extraction.
 The extraction itself is evidence of structural merit.